Low Cost Transformation of Your Interior Decor

-With a little paint and the addition of a wall mounted waterfall fountain the living room was transformed and there was next to no saw dust.
+With a little paint and the addition of a wall-mounted waterfall fountain the living room was transformed and there was next to no sawdust.
 (For those that are wondering, yes my wife does the painting in our home.)

 If you are like me and want to add a classy look to your home or apartment, but are not sure what to do, seriously check into the wall fountains available.
-The styles vary and there are many different options that could appeal to many different tastes and preferences.
-The right one can easily become a focal point to almost any room and because of the presence they bring, the ambiance of the room can quickly be transformed.
+The styles vary and many different options could appeal to many different tastes and preferences.
+The right one can easily become a focal point in almost any room and because of the presence they bring, the ambiance of the room can quickly be transformed.
 Combine a wall fountain and a coat of paint and you are off to the races.

 Take it from a guy who does not feel at home in a hardware store, you can improve the look and feel of your main living spaces and even have a décor that rivals the rich and famous.

 - Garden / Landscaping / Patio — 262

 - Appliance / Repair — 186

 - HVAC / Air Conditioning — 147

 - Improvements / Remodeling — 131

 - Floors / Tile / Hardwood — 115